thanatar/MinoanSealsDemoApp/README.md

 "**Archimedes’ spirals appear with impressive precision on Late Neolithic and Bronze Age Aegean Seals**"

-In a folder with the seal name, we have a folder named "DP" and the file `resolution.txt` with the resolution of the seal's image.
+In the folders with the corrseponding seals' names, we have a folder named "DP_unique","DP_non_unique" and the file `resolution.txt` with the resolution of the seal's image.
 In a txt file, like `input_func.txt`, we provide each of the following parameters, indicated by <...>, in a corresponding line, in the same order:

 >`1`<folder_path - the path to the folder of the seal's image>\
 >`2`<DP_path - the path to the folder of the `mat` files of the seal's motifs' data points>\